 Cyproheptadine can also be used to reverse serotonin syndrome caused by excessive use of mirtazapine or other medications that increase brain levels of serotonin.
 Serotonin syndrome is a reaction that occurs when brain levels of serotonin get too high.
 Elevated heart rate, tremors/shivering, dilated pupils, difficulty breathing, elevated body temperature, or high blood pressure can all be signs of serotonin syndrome.
 Cyproheptadine acts by reducing brain serotonin levels and can be used to reverse serotonin syndrome.

 Cyproheptadine may interfere with the effectiveness of tramadol, a pain reliever.

 CONCERNS AND CAUTIONS

-Cyproheptadine is best avoided in patients with glaucoma, recovering from urinary blockage, and heart failure patients.
+Cyproheptadine is best avoided in patients with glaucoma, recovering from urinary blockage, seizure disorders, and/or heart failure patients.

 Cyproheptadine should not be used in nursing mothers as it may interfere with milk production.